Pioneering the pure hydrogen economy

 Our hydrogen separation technology is a clean, compact and fully scalable alternative to other hydrogen purification solutions.

 Producing sustainable, cost-efficient and safe hydrogen is a complex challenge.
 Our technology is leading the way.

-Hydrogen Mem-Tech’s commercially ready, market-leading separator extracts pure hydrogen from bio- and natural gases.
+Hydrogen Mem-Tech’s commercially-ready palladium separators extract pure hydrogen from bio- and natural gases.

 The unique qualities of palladium

-At the heart of our separator is a unique, ultra-thin palladium membrane.
-Palladium is a metal capable of separating ultra-pure hydrogen from all other molecules.
+All of our separators have a unique, ultra-thin palladium membrane, capable of separating ultra-pure hydrogen from all other molecules.

 Our technology explained